axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/dropdown/README.md

 ## Properties

-### title
+### defaulttitle

-The String-valued attribute `value` sets the initial title of the closed dropdown (default: first selected item).
+The String-valued attribute `defaulttitle` sets the initial title of the closed dropdown (default: first selected item).

+Its intended use is primarily for native-HTML situations where server-generated `items` describe the choices proper, and a separate title like `defaulttitle-"Please select"` prompts the user to make a choice.

+See the above React example for an alternative parametrization strategy that relies on using `items` only.

 ### value

 The String-valued attribute `value` sets the selected dropdown option to the one with matching value.
 When reading `value`, it returns the currently selected value.

 ### native